• Skip to primary navigation

 • They’re really simple to make.
 The recipe doesn’t involve much more than melting the margarine with the sugar and the golden syrup (or light corn syrup).

-• Texture – When baked they’re a little chewy in the middle with a little crunch at the edges.
-They soften a little after a few hours and make a quite delicious soft and chewy cookie.
+• Texture – When baked, they’re a little chewy in the middle with a little crunch at the edges.
+They soften a little after baking to become delicious, soft, chewy cookie.

 • Flavour – They’re good and spicy.
-The recipe gives the level of ginger spice that I like but you can reduce or increase that amount to suit your own tastes.
+The recipe gives the level of ginger spice that I like, but you can reduce or increase that amount to suit your own taste.

-• Big Cookies – the 1 1/2 tablespoon scoop of dough makes a good-sized cookie.
-Reduce this to a tablespoon if you want them small enough to sandwich together elegantly to make an ice-cream sandwich for example.
+• Want Big Cookies? – The 1 1/2 tablespoon scoop of dough makes a good-sized cookie.
+Reduce this to a tablespoon if you want them small enough to sandwich together elegantly to make an ice-cream sandwich, for example.

 • No hanging around for the cookie dough to chill.
 Just get them into the oven… speedy!